Patient education: Adrenal insufficiency (Addison's disease) (Beyond the Basics)

 Glucocorticoids — Several options are available for replacing glucocorticoids; a clinician will work with the patient to determine the regimen that is most effective, convenient, and that causes minimal side effects.

-- A longer acting glucocorticoid like prednisone is sometimes preferred because it can be taken once per day.
+- A longer-acting glucocorticoid like prednisone is sometimes preferred because it can be taken once per day.
 Occasionally, a small additional dose is needed in the afternoon.
-It may be difficult to adjust the dose of these medications to avoid over-treatment.
+However, it can be more difficult to adjust the dose of these longer-acting medications to avoid overtreatment.

-- Monitoring during treatment — The development of weight gain or a puffy face is a sign of possible overtreatment and the glucocorticoid dose is usually decreased as a result.
+●Monitoring during treatment – The development of weight gain or a puffy face is usually a sign of overtreatment, and the glucocorticoid dose is decreased as a result.
 Higher doses of glucocorticoids are of no benefit and may increase the risk of bone thinning (osteoporosis).
 A clinician will monitor closely for these complications.

-Mineralocorticoids — Mineralocorticoids are replaced with an oral, synthetic mineralocorticoid drug called fludrocortisone (Florinef®).
+Mineralocorticoids — Mineralocorticoids are replaced with an oral, synthetic mineralocorticoid drug called fludrocortisone (sold as Florinef).
 The dose of this medication is tailored to manage blood pressure and fluid balance.

-Secondary and tertiary insufficiency — People with secondary and tertiary adrenal insufficiency require only glucocorticoid replacement (not mineralocorticoid or androgen replacement).
+Secondary and tertiary adrenal insufficiency — People with secondary and tertiary adrenal insufficiency require only glucocorticoid (eg, hydrocortisone) replacement (not mineralocorticoid or androgen replacement).
 Doses may be adjusted frequently in the beginning.
 Treatment may also include replacement of other deficient pituitary hormones.

 Adrenal crisis is a life-threatening condition that requires emergency medical treatment.
 The patient or a family member or friend should immediately give an emergency injection of a glucocorticoid at the first signs of adrenal crisis (see 'Emergency precautions' below).
 In the emergency department or ambulance, treatment usually includes giving several liters of a salt solution (saline) and an injection of a glucocorticoid (dexamethasone or another form of cortisol) into a vein.
 Mineralocorticoid treatment (if needed) is usually started at a later time, when the saline treatment is completed.